ccadarn/Java-Script-Homeworks-and-other-practice/README.md

+# Welcome to my coding journey!

 This serves as my training ground, where I will periodically upload my homework as I continue to learn and progress in whichever direction I end up pursuing.

-I decided to delve into coding this year through Codecademy, and so far, the process has been satisfying with its inevitable highs and lows.
+I decided to delve into coding this year (2023) through **Codecademy**, and so far, the process has been satisfying with its inevitable highs and lows.
 I've come to the realization that knowledge without practical application is a futile endeavor.

 Hence, I've employed AI to generate homework assignments as a means of reinforcing the new topics I've acquired.